 The company TVS Motor in its modern state was formed in the 1979.
 TVS Motors is involved in the production of two-wheelers, car components, components distribution, financial services, computer peripherals, software development and contract manufacturing services.
 The head office of TVS Motors is located in Chennai, Tamil Nadu.
 In 1982, TVS Motor formed the joint venture, which received the name of TVS-Suzuki.
 But in 2001, that company ceased to exist.

 Parent company: Mahindra & Mahindra

-REVA produces technological, stylish electric cars in Indian city Bangalore.
-Thus, in the 2007, REVA presented an experimental sample of REVA-NXG.
-The car model is equipped with a computer with a GPS navigator, ability to reproduce MP3 and a modem.
+REVA produces technological, stylish electric cars in the Indian city, Bangalore.
+Thus, in 2007, REVA presented an experimental sample of REVA-NXG.
+The car model is equipped with a computer with a GPS navigator, and the ability to reproduce MP3.
 The charge of REVA-NXG batteries is enough for 200 km; and it can build up the speed of 120 km per hour.